 Meetings in Laboratory 34-104, Tuesdays 11:00am-1:50pm.

-Office hours: Monday & Wednesday 2:00pm-4:30pm, or by appointment.
+Office hours: Wednesday and Thursday 2:00pm-4:30pm, or by appointment.
 Please let me know when you intend to arrive, to avoid conflicts with other students.

 Tutoring in Physics Computer Room 34-108: - a schedule will be posted on the door.

 2018 Feb 20 lab: Force vectors and equilibrium.